kenielf/dotfiles-old/README.md

 **This repo has been nuked once and was recreated to follow a more consistent file organization scheme.**
 If you're looking for a specific folder or file, please message me directly until it is readded to a legacy folder!

-**This repo is under active development and frequent changes!**
+**This repo is no longer under active development and frequent changes!**
-If you'd like to share my theming, please link to the latest commit!
+You're free to share this repository around if needed, and I still recommend linking via commit url, however if you'd like to see updated configurations, please see the current dotfiles repository on my profile!

 ## Inspiron 3442 - Arch Linux
 <!-- Showcase Here -->